EngagingNetworks/page-builder-code-blocks/reference-and-target-data-in-a-text-block.md

 ```html
 <h2>In {contact_data~organization}, there are {reference_data~123~column1} cases of graffiti every year.</h2>
 ```
-2) Add a Code Block at the bottom of the page with the following code (this assume you have jQuery on your page):
+2) Add a Code Block at the bottom of the page with the following code (this assumes you have jQuery on your page):
 ```html
 <script>
     $(".en__component--copyblock.referencemessage").html($(".en__contactBackground__text pre").text().trim());